 In case primary data is not practically collected, secondary data should be collected.
-When collecting secondary data from available databases, data quality shall be explained and the following points should be considered to clarify transparency and accuracy..
+When collecting secondary data from available databases, data quality shall be explained, and the following points should be considered to clarify transparency and accuracy.

 High GHG emissions in the system boundary should be extracted to clarify hotspots.